Kenya's Odinga says presidential election result 'null and void' | Politics

 Kenya's Odinga says presidential election result 'null and void'

-Speaking for the group, electoral commission deputy chairperson Juliana Cherera said the results that gave current deputy president William Ruto a wafer-thin victory over Odinga were erroneously aggregated.
+Chebukati declared current deputy president William Ruto the winner on Monday with 50.49% of the vote against Odinga's 48.5%.
+Minutes earlier, his deputy Juliana Cherera had told media at a separate location that she and three other commissioners disowned the results.
+Speaking for the group on Tuesday, Cherera said the results that gave Ruto a wafer-thin victory were erroneously aggregated and accused Chebukati of over-ruling their questions on the final tally.
 She said the elections had been conducted in a proper manner.

-Chebukati declared Ruto the winner on Monday with 50.49% of the vote against Odinga's 48.5%.
-Minutes earlier, his deputy Cherera had told media at a separate location that she and three other commissioners disowned the results.
+Chebukati and the four dissenting commissioners did not respond to Reuters requests for comment.
+Odinga broadcast the dissenting commission members' own news conference at his own venue before taking the stage.

-The dramatic events of Monday have raised fears of violence like that seen after past disputed polls.
+In his speech, he urged his supporters to maintain peace and not to take the law into their own hands.
+Monday's dramatic events have raised fears of violence like that seen after past elections in Kenya, usually one of Africa's most stable countries, and Odinga had faced calls from home and abroad to commit to resolving any disputes in the courts.

 In 2017, more than 100 people were killed after the Supreme Court overturned the result citing anomalies in the voting process.
 A decade earlier, more than 1,200 people were killed in widespread violence after the 2007 presidential vote.

-With memories still fresh of post-election bloodshed in usually stable Kenya following elections in 2007 and 2017, Odinga has faced calls from home and abroad to commit to resolving any concerns over the election outcome in the courts.
+At a crowded restaurant in the western city of Kisumu, an Odinga stronghold, there was sporadic applause as he rejected yesterday's results on live television.

+In Kisumu and Nairobi's huge Kibera slum, where most voters also strongly favour Odinga, quiet had returned to the streets after protesters battled police and burned tyres overnight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)